Armada vs. Armada

 Very slow moving and shooting bot.
 Helpless when used alone against any raider units.
 It overshoots all T1 defense structures, most commonly used to destroy heavy laser turrets etc.

 Tough T2 high wall defense that can block most T1 and T2 units and multiple projectiles.
 Can also be useful to funnel enemies into a chokepoint.
-Also often used against Alien Chickens and Scavengers.
+Also often used against Alien Raptors and Scavengers.
 Very durable and 4x higher than it's little brother, the T1 Dragonteeth.

-Guardian is the T1 long-range plasma battery.
+Gauntlet is the T1 long-range plasma battery.
 Built by all land/air cons it serves a very situational purpose.

 It can overshoot all T1 structures and units, but keep in mind that it requires a lot of metal to build.
 In most cases this metal is better spent into mobile units or tech advancement.